 Citibank offers several cards that earn ThankYou Rewards points.
-By using the right combination of cards its possible to earn 2 to 5 points per dollar on all spend.
+By using the right combination of cards, it’s possible to earn 2 to 6 points per dollar on all spend.
 Once you’ve collected lots of points, though, you’re going to want to get great value from them.
-That’s where this post comes in…

 Overview

-• Citi Custom Cash (no annual fee): Earn 5 points per dollar (5x) on purchases in your top eligible spend category each billing cycle, up to the first $500 spent, 1x thereafter.
-Eligible categories: Restaurants, Gas Stations, Grocery Stores, Select Travel, Select Transit, Select Streaming Services, Drugstores, Home Improvement Stores, Fitness Clubs and Live Entertainment.
+- Citi Custom Cash (no annual fee): Earn 5 points per dollar (5x) on purchases in your top eligible spend category each billing cycle, up to the first $500 spent, 1x thereafter.
+Eligible categories: Restaurants, Gas Stations, Grocery Stores, Select Travel, Select Transit, Select Streaming Services, Drugstores, Home Improvement Stores, Fitness Clubs, and Live Entertainment.
 A great approach is to get multiple Custom Cash cards by signing up for one and then later product changing other Citi cards to this one.
 That way, you can exceed the $500 per billing cycle 5x cap.
 You could, for example, assign one card to be your 5x grocery card and another to be your 5x drugstore card and spend up to $500 per month on each.

-• Citi Double Cash (no annual fee): Earn 2 points per dollar for all spend.
+- Citi Double Cash (no annual fee): Earn 2 points per dollar for all spend.
 Use this one everywhere that you don’t earn more with the Premier or Custom Cash cards.

-If you have a lot of spend, you can rack up points quickly by using the above cards wisely.
+If you have a lot of spending, you can rack up points quickly by using the above cards wisely.
 But that leaves the question of how best to use those points.
-This post is intended to give you specific examples of great ways to use your points.
-This post is not intended to be a complete guide to all good uses for Citi points but rather an overview of a number of good uses so that you’ll know where to begin looking.

 Basic Info About Citi ThankYou Rewards Points